211115-UTA-NET/JingZ-P1/README.md

 * display details of an order √
 * display all order history of a store location √
 * display all order history of a customer √
-* input validation (in the console app and also in the server)
+* input validation (in the console app and also in the server) √
 * exception handling, including foreseen SQL and HTTP errors
 * persistent data; no prices, customers, order history, etc. hardcoded in C# √
 * (recommended: asynchronous network & other I/O, at least on the REST API)
-* (optional: logging of exceptions and other events
+* (optional: logging of exceptions and other events √
-* (optional: order history can be sorted by earliest, latest, cheapest, most expensive)
+* (optional: order history can be sorted by earliest, latest √, cheapest, most expensive)
 * (optional: get a suggested order for a customer based on his order history)
 * (optional: display some statistics based on order history)